bhavya1600/RepoSage/backend/analysis_results.md

 <details>
   <summary><strong>File: <a href="https://github.com/bhavya1600/RepoSage/blob/main/backend/src/utils/file.js">backend/src/utils/file.js</a></strong></summary>

+  This code file is responsible for saving analysis results of a GitHub repository into a markdown file and a JSON file.

 **1. Main purpose and responsibilities**:
-This file provides utility functions for saving repository analysis data to markdown and JSON files, formatting file structures, and generating GitHub links for files.
+The main purpose of this file is to generate and save a formatted markdown report and a corresponding JSON file containing insights and metadata about a GitHub repository's structure and analysis.

 **2. Key functions and their purposes**:
-- `saveToFile(filename: string, analysis: object) -> Promise<void>`
-  - **Inputs**:
-    - `filename` (string): The name of the markdown file to save.
-    - `analysis` (object): Contains repository details, file structure, function call hierarchy, and file analysis.
-  - **Processing**:
-    - Constructs a GitHub repository URL.
-    - Formats markdown content with repository insights, project structure, and file analyses.
-    - Saves the markdown content to a file.
-    - Extracts metadata and saves it as a JSON file.
-  - **Outputs**: Saves a markdown file (`.md`) and a JSON file (`.json`) with repository analysis data.
+- `saveToFile(filename: string, analysis: object)`: This function expects a filename (string) and an analysis object (object), processes the analysis data to create a markdown content string, and saves it to the specified file.
+It also creates a JSON file with repository metadata and saves it.

-- `formatFileTree(node: object, indent: string, repoUrl: string, branch: string, parentPath: string = '') -> string`
+- `formatFileTree(node: object, indent: string, repoUrl: string, branch: string, parentPath: string)`: This function expects a file tree node (object), an indent string (string), a repository URL (string), a branch name (string), and a parent path (string).
+It processes the file tree structure recursively to format it into a human-readable string representation, returning the formatted string (string).
-  - **Inputs**:
-    - `node` (object): A file tree node representing a directory or file.
-    - `indent` (string): Indentation for formatting.
-    - `repoUrl` (string): Base URL of the GitHub repository.
-    - `branch` (string): Repository branch name.
-    - `parentPath` (string, optional): Parent directory path.
-  - **Processing**:
-    - Recursively formats the file tree into a structured markdown list.
-    - Generates clickable GitHub links for files.
-  - **Outputs**: A formatted string representing the file tree in markdown.

-- `getFullPath(node: object) -> string`
-  - **Inputs**:
-    - `node` (object): A file or directory node.
-  - **Processing**:
-    - Retrieves the full path of a file or directory by traversing parent references.
-    - Removes the leading `"root/"` prefix if present.
-  - **Outputs**: A string representing the full file path.
+- `getFullPath(node: object)`: This function expects a node object (object) and reconstructs its full path based on its parent references.
+It returns the full path as a string.

 **3. Important interactions with other parts of the system**:
-- Uses `fs/promises.writeFile` to save analysis results as markdown and JSON files.
-- Works with `backend/src/analyzer.js` to process repository analysis data.
-- Utilizes repository metadata and file structures from `analysis_results.json`.
-- Generates GitHub links for files, integrating with `backend/src/utils/github.js`.
+The `saveToFile` function interacts with the file system using the `writeFile` function from the 'fs/promises' module to save the markdown and JSON files.
+It also utilizes the `formatFileTree` function to format the file structure of the repository for inclusion in the markdown report.

 **4. Notable features or patterns**:
-- Uses **asynchronous file writing** for efficient I/O operations.
-- Implements **recursive tree traversal** to format file structures.
-- Uses **template literals** for clean markdown formatting.
-- Encodes file paths to ensure valid GitHub URLs.

-Overall, this utility file is responsible for converting repository analysis data into structured markdown and JSON formats, making it easier to review insights and navigate project files via GitHub links.
+The code employs asynchronous file operations using `async/await`, ensuring that file writing is handled efficiently.
+It also uses template literals for constructing the markdown content, making it easy to read and maintain.
+The recursive approach in `formatFileTree` allows for flexible handling of nested directory structures.

+Overall, this file plays a crucial role in generating and saving structured insights about a GitHub repository, facilitating better understanding and documentation of the project's architecture and analysis results.

   ---
 </details>